MarginaliaSearch/MarginaliaSearch/README.md

 and so on make assumptions about the directory structure, much configuration is hard coded and so on.
 Please stand by.
 A lot of the mess is fairly superficial.

+## Documentation

+Documentation is a work in progress.
+See the [wiki](https://git.marginalia.nu/marginalia/marginalia.nu/wiki).

 ## Contributing

 The project is still being set up, but if you are interested in contributing, please contact me.